 Michelle lives in McLennan county with her husband, 3 bio kids, dog, cat, and whoever else God and CPS send her way.

-Chloe Smith lives in Waco and is finishing up her masters degree in Social Work.
+Chloe Smith lives in Waco and graduated with her masters degree in Social Work in 2021.
 Growing up in a Baylor family, Chloe has loved Waco for several years.
 Some of her favorite things to do around town are walks in Cameron Park, an iced latte from Kurbside and grabbing a bite to eat at Morosos.

 Chloe originally became familiar with the foster care system when she was in second grade.
 Her parents felt the Lord calling them to foster and answered that call by fostering babies throughout her childhood.
 She has loved growing up with foster siblings and suddenly became interested in doing that for her career.